A Generically Contrastive Spatiotemporal Representation Enhancement for 3D Skeleton Action Recognition: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel spatial-temporal decoupling contrastive learning (STD-CL) framework for skeleton-based action recognition, which can be combined with most of the previous skeleton encoders.
-We employ contrastive learning to reduce intra-class distances and increase inter-class distances of the spatial-specific features and temporal-specific features.
-In this way, the spatiotemporal coupling in the global features decreases, and the semantics increase, which is beneficial to action recognition.
-The extensive experimental results with four various skeleton encoders on three datastes demonstrate the effectiveness of the proposed framework.
+In this paper, we propose a novel and generically contrastive spatiotemporal representation enhancement (CSRE) framework for skeleton-based action recognition, which can be combined with most previous skeleton encoders.
+We employ contrastive learning for the spatial-specific and temporal-specific features to encourage the skeleton encoders to enhance the distinctiveness of the representation, which is proven to be effective for recognizing fine-grained action classes and ambiguous samples.
+The extensive experimental results with five various skeleton encoders on five benchmarks demonstrate the effectiveness of the proposed framework.

+\textbf{Limitation and Discussion.} Although the proposed CSRE performs solid improvements on challenging datasets, it also suffers from some dilemmas.
+As demonstrated in section \ref{ablation_study}, the performer with CSRE is declining in some specific action categories.
+Since the features cannot form stable clusters during training, CSRE may not have a positive improvement in some categories that originally performed poorly.
+We suppose this may be due to the poor performance caused by insufficient spatiotemporal modeling of the skeleton encoders.
+We will do further research on the above aspect in future work.